 The field of observational extragalactic astrophysics is poised for a fundamental and rapid change.
 Starting in late 2019, a fleet of new telescopes, instruments and missions will be commissioned, start data taking, and will leap-frog the quality and quantity of data we have available today.
 These surveys and missions include: the fifth incarnation of the Sloan Digital Sky Survey (SDSS-V1); the Large Synoptic Survey Telescope (LSST2); the Dark Energy Spectroscopic Instrument (DESI3) survey; the 4-metre Multi-Object Spectroscopic Telescope (4MOST4) survey, and the ESA Euclid mission5.
 Even more imminent is the launch of the James Webb Space Telescope (JWST6).

 This proposal has two broad and well-posed goals.
 First, we aim to elucidate in detail how the energy directly associated with a supermassive black holes impacts the universal galaxy population.
 We will gain a deep understanding into the physical mechanisms related to central engine black holes; their accretion disk physics, their dynamics on both human and galactic timescales and the role they might play in forming and regulating the galaxy population.
 Second, we anticipate the discovery of brand new extragalactic phenomena.
 By tapping into the massive and raw discovery space that the new experiments will open up, there is the highly likely outcome of discovering something “brand new” [Ivezic and Tyson, 2008, LSST Science Collaborations et al., 2009].
-Our major science objectives are:
+DISQoVERobjectives are:

 Characterize the variable extragalactic universe and quasar population.